What are Water Filters?

 Sequestration is the action of chemically isolating a substance.
 Food grade polyphosphate is commonly used in water filters to sequester the calcium and magnesium minerals which cause limescale and corrosion.
 However, polyphosphate is generally only introduced in very small amounts and it only inhibits scale rather than eradicating it.
 This means that polyphosphate does not soften the water but instead works to keep the minerals within the solution, preventing them forming as scale on any surfaces they come into contact with.

-Due to the minerals still being present in the water, scale inhibition isn’t suitable for all applications.
-Instead, water softening using a process such as ion exchange is usually recommended in water areas with alkalinity levels of 180ppm or more (very hard water) and applications where the water is kept at a constant temperature of 95°C or more.
+Due to the hard minerals still being present in the water, scale inhibition isn’t suitable for all applications.
+Instead, water softening using a process such as ion exchange is usually recommended in water areas with alkalinity levels of 180ppm or more (very hard water) and applications where water is kept at a constant temperature of 95°C or more.

 Ion exchange is a process used to soften hard water by exchanging the magnesium and calcium ions found in hard water with other ions such as sodium or hydrogen ions.
 Unlike scale inhibition, ion exchange physically removes the hard minerals, reducing limescale and making water suitable for applications where it is kept at a constant high temperature e.g. in commercial coffee machines.

-Resins that utilise sodium ions aren’t usually used in drinking water filters as there is a limit set on the recommended level of salt (sodium) in drinking water of 200 mg/l.
+Resins that utilise sodium ions aren’t usually used in drinking water filters as the amount of salt (sodium) that can be present in drinking water is legally limited to 200 milligrams/litre.
 As sodium ion exchange increases salt levels, a hydrogen based ion exchange resin is the preferred option for water filters.

-Reverse osmosis (RO) is the process of removing dissolved inorganic solids (such as magnesium and calcium ions) from water by forcing it through a semipermeable membrane at pressure so the water passes through but the unwanted contaminants are left behind.
+Reverse osmosis (RO) is the process of removing dissolved inorganic solids (such as magnesium and calcium ions) from water by forcing it through a semipermeable membrane under pressure so that the water passes through but most of the contaminants are left behind.

-Reverse osmosis is a highly efficient way of purifying water but depending on the level of filtration required an RO filter is usually combined with a number of other filters such as a mechanical (sediment) filter and an absorption (activated carbon) filter in order to return water with few contaminants remaining.
+Reverse osmosis is a highly effective way of purifying water and is usually combined with a number of other filters such as a mechanical (sediment) filter and an absorption (activated carbon) filter in order to return water with few contaminants remaining.